Belisha beacon: New Zealand

 Outside of the UK, Belisha beacons are perhaps most prominent in New Zealand, where they are required at all marked pedestrian crossings.
-Traffic regulations require a controlling authority to erect on each pole, indicating the presence and position of a pedestrian crossing, either an internally illuminated amber globe not less than 300 mm in diameter, which has a lamp that provides 40 to 60 flashes per minute, or a 400 mm diameter fluorescent orange disk.
+Traffic regulations require a controlling authority to erect on each pole, indicating the presence and position of a pedestrian crossing, either an internally illuminated amber globe not less than 300 mm in diameter, which has a lamp that provides 40 to 60 flashes per minute, or a 400 mm diameter fluorescent orange disc.
 The pole must be erected within 2 m of each end of a crossing.
 The poles must be not less than 75 mm in diameter, and not less than 2 m in height, and must be clearly painted with alternate parallel bands of black and white, each having a width of approximately 300 mm.
-Disks are a relatively new addition as a replacement for illuminated globes, having only become prominent since the 1990s.
+Discs are a relatively new addition as a replacement for illuminated globes, having only become prominent since the 1990s.